strimzi/strimzi.github.io/_posts/2025-06-12-strimzicon2025-roundup.md

 _Speakers: Owen Corrigan, Federico Valeri, Mickael Maison @ Red Hat_

 Owen, Federico and Mickael are the main contributors behind the new Strimzi Metrics Reporter.
-In this session they explained why this new mechanism for collecting metrics is not only simpler, but also more performant, and showed a demo of it in action.
+In this session, they explained how the new mechanism for collecting metrics simplifies the process, improves performance, and demonstrated it in action.

 ##### Managing a Kafka cluster in KRaft mode with Strimzi ([Recording][kraft-pres]/[Slides][kraft-slides])

 _Speaker: Gantigmaa Selenge @ Red Hat_

-From version 0.46.0 onwards KRaft is the only supported option for metadata management in a Strimzi cluster.
+From version 0.46.0 onward, KRaft is the only supported option for metadata management in a Strimzi cluster.
 Tina explained what KRaft mode is, how to deploy a KRaft cluster with Strimzi and how to migrate your existing clusters.
 The session also included some tips for running a KRaft cluster in production.